wietsewarendorff/MSE-Compute-Emulator/README.md

 # MSE-Compute-Emulator
-A multiplayer web-based simulator for the included computer in the game [Monopoly Stock Exchange][boardgamelink] utilising [Node.js][nodejs].
+A multiplayer web-based emulator for the included computer in the game [Monopoly Stock Exchange][boardgamelink] utilising [Node.js][nodejs].

 More info to be added.